Video now available to view below

 "Our practice is deeply committed to finding implementable approaches throughout all stages of the design process to improve our landscapes' social and environmental benefits and better understand how we can minimize the emissions required to create them," said Margot Long.

-Margot Long joins us from Vancouver Canada to give us a window into her world.
+Margot Long joined us on Friday 29 July from Vancouver Canada to give us a window into her world.

 A founding partner and principal at PWL Partnership in Vancouver, Canada, Margot holds over thirty-five years of experience in private practice, specializing in innovative community and public realm projects.
 Margot is a leader and mentor at the firm and has spent her lengthy career contributing her wealth of knowledge within provincial and national professional organizations.